amolenk/docs/docs/architecture/dapr-for-net-developers/secrects-buildingblock.md

  > [!Note]
  > The Docker Compose override file contains environmental specific configuration values.

-Notice the `/components`  volume mount and the `--components-path` command-line argument passed in the `daprd` startup command.
+Note the `/components`  volume mount and `--components-path` command-line argument passed in the `daprd` startup command.

-Other component configuration files can reference the secrets.
+Once configured, other component configuration files can also reference the secrets.
 Here's an example of the configuration for the Publish/Subscribe component used in eShopOnDapr:

 ```yaml
 apiVersion: dapr.io/v1alpha1